Commutativity of quantization with conic reduction for torus actions on compact CR manifolds: Preliminaries

 to denote the Hilbert space adjoint of $\ddbar_{b}$ in the $L^2$ space with respect to $(\,\cdot\,|\,\cdot\, )$.
 There is a well-defined orthogonal projection

 with respect to the $L^2$ inner product $(\,\cdot\,|\,\cdot\,)$ and let

 denote the distribution kernel of $S^{(q)}$.
-We will write $H^q(X)$ for $\mathrm{Ker}\Box^q_b$ and for functions we simply write $H(X)$ to mean $H^0(X)$.
+We will write $H^q(X)$ for $\ker\Box^q_b$ and for functions we simply write $H(X)$ to mean $H^0(X)$.
 The distributional kernel $S^{(q)}(x,y)$ was studied in \cite{hsiao}, before recalling an explicit description describing the oscillatory integral defining the distribution $S^{(q)}(x,y)$ we need to fix some notation.
-Firstly, we recall H\"ormander symbol space.
+To begin, let us review the concept of the Hörmander symbol space.
 Let $D\subset X$ be a local coordinate patch with local coordinates $x=(x_1,\ldots,x_{2n+1})$. \begin{defn} For every $m\in\Real$, we denote with

 the space of all $a$ such that, for all compact $K\Subset D\times D$ and all $\alpha, \beta\in\mathbb N^{2n+1}_0$, $\gamma\in\mathbb N_0$, there is a constant $C_{\alpha,\beta,\gamma}>0$ such that

 For simplicity we denote with $S^m_{1,0}$ the spaces defined in \eqref{eq:symbol}; furthermore, we write